PhilaNgcamu/PhilaNgcamu/README.md

 ### Hi there👋, I'm Philasande Ngcamu.
 You may call me Phila (pronounced as "PEE-la")

-- 🔭 I’m currently working on React Native projects
+- 🔭 I’m an aspiring UI/UX Developer
-- 🌱 I’m currently learning React Native
-- 👯 I’m passionate about code reviews and problem solving
+- 👯 I’m passionate about code reviews, problem solving and UI/UX Design
-- 💬 Ask me about any tech related stuff

 <hr />